 7) Exclude Users from Act 48 Submissions - If you have a user that is not a certified educator (with a PPID number) and they are not a Paraeducator, you will want to exclude them from Act 48 submission to PERMS to avoid errors.
 Click here to learn more about excluding users from Act 48 submissions to PERMS.

-7) Name Changes - If an individual's name changes (i.e., maiden name to married name), administrative users can edit a users's profile and update last name, display name, and email address.
+7) Name Changes - If an individual's name changes (i.e., maiden name to married name), administrative users can edit a user's profile and update last name, display name, and email address.
 This action can also be completed with the Bulk Update Users feature.
 Note - if this user also has a PAETEP account, their information will be updated automatically within PAETEP.
 Please know that the login credentials (username and password) for Comply and PAETEP are the same.

-To prepare for the upcoming school year begin by duplicating items that you previously used and want to build from again, select any of our pre-made templates, or build your own customized items.
+To prepare for the upcoming school year begin by duplicating compliance or request items that you previously used and want to build from again, select any of our pre-made templates, or build your own customized items.
 For example, you may need Policy Reviews, Handbook Reviews, Emergency Contact Information, etc.

 1) Duplicate Items - To reuse an item that has proven effective in the past, simply navigate to the item and click View --> Actions --> Duplicate.
 Once duplicated you can edit the item as needed (i.e., changing dates, reminders, approvers, etc.).
 Items that are most likely to be duplicated for a new school year include any acknowledgment/sign-off items, inspection items, and Act 48 or professional development items.
 Important Note - If an item is set-up with recurrence, it does not need to be duplicated to repeat itself in the future.